-- Any balance to the credit of the designated beneficiary on the date on which they attain age 30 shall be distributed to them within 30 days of such date. - 2.
-Any balance to the credit of the designated beneficiary shall be distributed within 30 days of their death unless the designated death beneficiary is a family member of the designated beneficiary and is under the age of 30 on the date of death.
+- Any balance to the credit of the designated beneficiary on the date on which he or she attains age 30 shall be distributed to him or her within 30 days of such date. - 2.
+Any balance to the credit of the designated beneficiary shall be distributed within 30 days of his or her death unless the designated death beneficiary is a family member of the designated beneficiary and is under the age of 30 on the date of death.
 In such case, that family member shall become the designated beneficiary as of the date of death.